 When you start a business, treat all eligible costs you incur before you begin operating the business as capital expenditures which are part of your basis in the business.
 Generally, you recover costs for particular assets through depreciation deductions.
-Generally, you cannot recover other costs until you sell the business or otherwise go out of business.
+However, you generally cannot recover other costs until you sell the business or otherwise go out of business.
 See Capital Expenses in chapter 1 for a discussion on how to treat these costs if you do not go into business.

-However, you can elect to amortize certain costs for setting up and organizing your business.
-For costs paid or incurred before October 23, 2004, you can elect an amortization period of 60 months or more.
-For costs paid or incurred after October 22, 2004, you can elect to deduct a limited amount of start-up and organizational costs (see chapter 7).
+For costs paid or incurred after September 8, 2008, you can deduct a limited amount of start-up and organizational costs.
 The costs that are not deducted currently can be amortized ratably over a 180-month period.
 The amortization period starts with the month you begin operating your active trade or business.
-See Code section 195(b) for limitations.
+You are not required to attach a statement to make this election.
+Once made, the election is irrevocable.
+See Temporary Regulations sections 1.195-1T, 1.248-1T, and 1.709-1T.